guisongchen/STM32F103C8T6/README.md

 - Step 3: Double clicked copy_project.bat.

-  - It will remove directory "DebugConfig", "Listings" and "Objects"
+  - It will remove directories:  "DebugConfig", "Listings" and "Objects"

   - It will rename "xxx.uvoptx", "xxx.uvprojx" and "xxx.uvguix" with current project directory name.